earlyBirdy/mama-ai/hackathon/demo_script_30s.md

 # 30s Demo Script (Spoken)

 "Hi, this is mama-ai.
-In hackathons, everyone loses time wiring infra instead of proving ideas. mama-ai fixes that.
-Out of the box, you get three things: a CLI for quick experiments, an API for integrations, and a UI to demo to judges.
+In hackathons, teams lose time wiring infrastructure instead of proving ideas. mama-ai fixes that.
+Out of the box, you get a CLI, an API, and a web UI running a real sentiment model.
+You can flip between Hugging Face, Gemini, and a local heuristic backend with a single dropdown.
-Behind this simple demo, the structure is ready for real models, data, and evaluations.
-So instead of spending a day on boilerplate, you plug in your model and ship in under an hour."
+If a dependency fails, mama-ai falls back automatically so the demo never crashes.
+This lets you spend your time on the idea, not the boilerplate."